Summerflowerling/Travel_App/README.md

 This is a project to practice chaining APIs.
 Three APIs are used: Geonames, weatherbit and pixabay.
 Enter the city you want to search and the travel date.
-This app would return your travel duaration and give you the next 7 days's local weather forecast.
+This app returns your travel duration and give you the next 7 days's local weather forecast.
 ## How to run

 1. Run: `npm install`